What is Financial Modeling in Excel?

 - The different schedules are linked to the core statements upon their completion.

-- In this financial modeling guide, we will build a step by step integrated economic model of Colgate Palmolive from scratch.
+- This financial modeling guide will build a step-by-step integrated economic model of Colgate Palmolive from scratch.

 Step 1 – Financial Modeling in Excel – Project the Historicals

-The first step in Financial Modeling Guide is to prepare the Historicals.
+The first step in the financial modeling guide is to prepare the historicals.

 Download Colgate’s 10K Reports

-“Financial models are prepared in excel, and the first steps start with knowing how the industry has been doing in the past years.
-Understanding the past can provide us with valuable insights related to the future of the company.
-Therefore the first step is to download all the financials of the company and populate the same in an excel sheet.
+One prepares financial models in Excel.
+The first steps start with knowing how the industry has been doing recently.
+Understanding the past can provide valuable insights into the company’s future.
+Therefore the first step is to download all the company’s financials and populate the same in an Excel sheet.
 For Colgate Palmolive, you can download the annual reports of Colgate Palmolive from their Investor Relation Section.

 Create the Historical Financial Statements Worksheet

-- Many times, these tasks seem too boring and tedious as it may take a lot of time and energy to format and put the excel in the desired format.
+- Often, these tasks seem too tedious as it may take a lot of time and energy to format and put the excel in the desired format.

-- However, one should not forget that this is the work that you are required to do only once for each company and also, populating the historicals helps an analyst understand the trends and financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+- However, one should not forget that this is the work you are required to do only once for each company.
+Populating the historicals also helps an analyst understand the trends and financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..

-- So please do not skip this, download the data and populate the data (even if you feel that this is donkey’s work ;-) )
+- So, please do not skip this.
+Instead, download and populate the data (even if you feel this is the donkey’s work).